 When technology meets teams’ collaboration

-“In a very competitive environment, meeting customers’ needs is essential”, comments François Arnaud, Livejourney’s Partner.
+“In a very competitive environment, meeting customers’ needs is essential”, comments François Arnaud, Co-Founder of Livejourney.
 “Our client knew their Click-to-Ship processes were not running smoothly, but they did not have time to search the root causes.
 To gain efficiency, they decided to rely on our solution.”
 As often in the eCommerce world, the challenge was clear: finding the process weaknesses on the shortest period of time.

 A real-time vision for agile improvement